Originally published 24/10/2020

 Delivering great mortgage advice means being upfront with your customers, especially if something is making it less likely for them to be accepted for the mortgage they want.

-You need to be able to deliver hard news to your clients clearly and concisely, and be ready to suggest options to overcome obstacles.
+You need to be able to help clients navigate this volatile marketplace, explain the situation clearly and concisely, and be ready to suggest options to overcome obstacles.
 For example, could it be a good idea for your client to remortgage if their current deal has finished and they’ve been moved onto a more expensive standard variable rate?
 Should you recommend a product transfer with their current lender or another company?

 Or if your client is self-employed and cannot prove their regular income, or relies heavily on bonuses and overtime, can you help them put together a mortgage application that ticks lenders’ boxes?